Key takeaways

 What are municipal bonds?

 Also called “muni bonds,” these are backed by taxes and revenues from state and local jurisdictions.
-Many well-funded jurisdictions have ample assets and taxing authority to back general obligation (GO) bonds.
+Many well-funded entities have ample assets and taxing authority to back general obligation (GO) bonds.
 Revenue bonds issued by providers of essential services such as water and sewer services can be another stable option in the muni bond category.
+Yields on municipal bonds are typically lower than yields on comparable Treasury or corporate bonds, because the interest paid is generally exempt from federal income taxation, and in some cases, from state taxation.

 How to buy municipal bonds

-You can buy municipal bonds through a brokerage firm or bank individually, or via a mutual fund or ETF.
+You can buy individual municipal bonds through a brokerage firm or bank or invest in a pool of municipal bonds via a mutual fund or ETF.
+As you assess your options, you want to compare the tax-equivalent yield generated by municipal bonds compared with other types of bonds.

 What are GSE-issued agency bonds?

 Government-sponsored enterprises such as Fannie Mae and Freddie Mac provide credit and other financial services to the public.
 These bonds are now fully backed by the U.S. government, so they carry credit quality similar to U.S. Treasury debt.
-Interest on these bonds is taxable.
+The interest these bonds pay is taxable.

 How to buy government-backed agency bonds

-You can buy agency bonds through a broker or bank individually, or via a mutual fund or ETF.
+You can buy individual agency bonds through a broker or bank, or you can invest in a pool of such bonds via a mutual fund or ETF.

 What are corporate bonds?

 To find highly rated, high-quality corporate bonds, look for well-established companies with diversified product offerings and a long track record of financial stability and success.
-These bonds tend to generate higher yields than government or municipal bonds, but the interest earned is taxable.
+These bonds tend to generate higher yields than government or municipal bonds, and the interest paid is treated as taxable income.

 How to buy corporate bonds

-You can buy corporate bonds through a brokerage firm, bank or bond trader, or via a mutual fund or ETF.
+You can buy individual corporate bonds through a brokerage firm, bank or bond trader, or invest in a pool of corporate bonds via a mutual fund or ETF.

 What are mortgage-backed security bonds?

-Also known as mortgage-backed securities, or MBS, these bonds are secured by commercial or residential property mortgages and can be good choices for diversification.
+Also known as mortgage-backed securities (MBS), these bonds are secured by commercial or residential property mortgages and can be a good choice to achieve bond portfolio diversification.
 These bonds, with higher-quality ratings, tend to benefit from their focus on borrowers with an ability to make timely mortgage payments.

 How to buy mortgage-backed securities

-You can buy MBS through a brokerage firm, bank or bond trader, or via a mutual fund or ETF.
+You can buy individual MBS through a brokerage firm, bank or bond trader, or invest in a pool of MBS via a mutual fund or ETF.

 Other considerations in building a bond portfolio